eficode-academy/oidc-oauth2-katas/confidential-client-auth-code-flow.md

 echo $IDTOKEN | cut -d. -f2 | base64 -d | jq .
 ```

 > If you get an `base64: invalid input` warning from this command then its most likely because the base64 encoded data is not a multiple of 4 characters.
-I.e. the output if `cut` needs to be padded with a number of `=` characters.
+I.e. the output from `cut` needs to be padded with a number of `=` characters.
 This warning is however, safe to ignore.

 ### How the Client Implemented the Authorization Code Flow